isabel-amaral/feup-ldts-Frogger/docs/README.md

 ### Introduction

-We began this project by doing some tests for the basic classes - Game and Arena.
+We began this project by doing some tests for the basic classes - pt.up.fe.ldts.cars.Game and pt.up.fe.ldts.cars.Arena.
 Then, we made a UML to help us understand better the structure of our game.
 Since our game is dealing with a GUI and is divided by different gameStates, we found three design patterns that would be able to fullfil our features to be implemented in our game.

 The three main patterns that were applied to the project, the **_Factory Method Pattern_**, which will be used to create the movable elements in our project, the **_Command Pattern_** which will allow us to keep constantly moving cars, turtles and tree trunks either to the left or to the right and the **_State Pattern_** which is a behavioral design pattern that lets an object alter its behavior as its internal state changes - in this case the four states are GameState (the user is playing), MenuState (the user is in the Menu screen), WinState (the user won the game) and the loseState (the user lost the game).
 There may be the need to add more states as we implement new features.